regru/regru-api-perl/README.md

 - __service identification parameters__

-    The group of parameters aims to point the particular service or group of services such as domain names, folders, etc.
-    Should be passed to an API request together with `method specific parameters`.
+    The group of parameters with aims to point to the particular service or group of services such as domain names, folders, etc. Should be passed to an API request together with `method specific parameters`.

     More info at
     [REG.API Service identification parameters](https://www.reg.com/support/help/API-version2\#inputparams\_identification)